Frequently Asked Questions

 May I bring my dog along?

-Dogs are not allowed in Millennium Park.
+Animals are not allowed in Millennium Park, unless they are service animals.

-Membership contributions to the Grant Park Orchestral Association are tax deductible to fullest extent allowed by federal law.
+Membership contributions to the Grant Park Orchestral Association are tax deductible to the fullest extent allowed by federal law.
 As such, refunds cannot be made on memberships, guest passes, or One Night Pass orders.
 We do not accept returns or exchanges of Festival merchandise purchased in Millennium Park.

 CONCERTS CONTINUE RAIN OR SHINE.
 Program, artists, and event date and time are subject to change without notice.
 No refunds or exchanges are available for weather-based cancellations.
 Late seating is available at the discretion of house management and may not be available for certain programs and seating locations.
 Management reserves the right to refuse admission, or eject any person whose conduct is deemed disorderly or intrusive upon the enjoyment of others.